June 10 - July 3, 2019

 Required Course: ENGL 227: Caribbean Literatures, Histories, & Cultures in Context

-Although this is an English department course, you do not have to be a major to participate.
+Although this is an English department course, other majors are welcome to participate.
 Fulfills W-2, Global Connections, and Environmental Connections CCC requirements.

 The Program Course